Salmandabbakuti/super-threetube/README.md

-# Super ThreeTube
+# ThirdTube

-Welcome to ThreeTube, a decentralized Ad-free video sharing platform where creators can share their content and viewers can directly support them through tips.
-By leveraging the Superfluid protocol, ThreeTube introduces an innovative way of supporting content creators through real-time token streaming, offering a seamless and continuous monetization experience.
-ThreeTube ensures that content ownership and monetization remain in the hands of creators.
+Welcome to ThirdTube, a decentralized Ad-free video sharing platform where creators can share their content and viewers can directly support them through tips.
+ThirdTube ensures that content ownership and monetization remain in the hands of creators.
+The platform is built on Meter and SubQuery to provide a seamless experience for creators and viewers.

-- **The code related to the Superfluid integration for tipping and supporting content creators can be found at https://github.com/Salmandabbakuti/sf-socilafi-wavehack/blob/main/client/app/watch/%5Bid%5D/page.jsx#L92**

 ### Features

-- **Real-Time Tipping with Superfluid**: Integrate Superfluid for tipping, allowing viewers to stream money in real-time as they enjoy the content.
-This innovative approach ensures creators are continuously supported without delays.

-- **Superfluid Subscriptions**: Future integration will allow viewers to subscribe to their favorite creators on a monthly basis to access premium content, providing consistent support through Superfluid's subscription model.
+- **Direct Creator Support**: Viewers can tip creators, ensuring that creators receive the full amount without any intermediaries.

 - **Decentralized Video Storage**: Videos are stored on IPFS, a decentralized storage network, ensuring that content remains online and accessible.

 - **Ad-Free Experience**: No ads, no tracking, and no data collection.
 Enjoy a clean and private viewing experience.

 - **Creator Profiles**: Unique profiles for each creator, showcasing their videos and receiving tips.

 - **Browsing and Searching**: Browse and search for videos by various categories, creator, or title.

 ## Getting Started